Alessandro de' Medici, Duke of Florence: Personal life

-Alessandro was survived by two illegitimate children: son Giulio (aged four at the time of his father's death) married to Angelica Malaspina, and daughter Giulia, married firstly to Francesco Cantelmo, the Duke of Popoli, and then to Bernadetto de' Medici, the Prince of Ottajano.
-Some months after his death, he had an other illegitimate daughter by unknown mother: Porzia, who took vows and became abbess.
+In 1536, Emperor Charles kept a promise to Pope Clement by marrying his illegitimate daughter, Margaret of Austria, to Duke Alessandro.
+The couple were childless as he seems to have remained faithful to his mistress, Taddea Malaspina, who bore him two children: Giulio de' Medici (c.
+1533/37–1600), and Giulia de' Medici.
+Giulio was married to Angelica Malaspina.
+Giulia was married first to Francesco Cantelmo, the Duke of Popoli, and then to Bernadetto de' Medici, the Prince of Ottajano.
+Some months after his death, he had an other illegitimate daughter by unknown mother: Porzia, who took holy vows and became an abbess.

 Popular culture

 Alessandro’s assassination is the subject of Alfred de Musset’s play Lorenzaccio; Alexandre Dumas’ play Lorenzino; and the basis for Thomas Middleton’s play The Revenger's Tragedy, among other works.

 The 2023 Italian short film Il Moro directed by Daphne di Cinto is based on Alessandro de' Medici's life.
 The film has won several awards and was considered for the 96th Academy Awards in the Best Live Action Short Film category.

+Alessandro de' Medici was portrayed by Ashley Thomas in the second season of the American TV series The Serpent Queen in 2024.
+The show portrays de' Medici visiting France in 1572 to aid her half-sister Catherine de Medici (played by Samantha Morton) in the intrigues of the French court in midst of the French wars of religion.